Best Health benefits of Manuka Honey: 31 Myths, FAQs Answered

 It’s not fattening when consumed in moderation.
 However, it’s a natural form of sugar and can be fattening if consumed in excess.

-If you have a sweet tooth, it’s certainly a better alternative to sugar.
-Replacing sugar in your drinks and food with honey will pay dividends to your health in the long run.
+If you have a sweet tooth, it is certainly a better alternative to sugar.
+Replacing sugar in your drinks and food with honey offers a rich flavor that reduces calorie count and helps in your weight management.

-Honey is not a meat product of any animal or insect, so vegetarians who don’t eat meat products may consume honey just like milk or eggs.
+Honey is not a meat product of any animal or insect, so vegetarians who do not eat meat products may consume it just like milk or eggs.
 Bees produce in excess of what they need to consume to grow, so this surplus is harvested by beekeepers.

 Is Honey Halal?

 Yes, honey is halal according to Islamic principles.
-In the Middle East, it’s well appreciated and considered a great source of vitamins, minerals, and nutrients.
-They even have Sidr tree honey, which is considered their holy honey.
+In the Middle East, it is well appreciated and considered a great source of vitamins, minerals, and nutrients.
+Middle East and Muslims’ Sidr tree honey is considered holy and extremely beneficial.

 - Milk (from cows, sheep, camels, and goats)